 - 2010 Ford Fusion 3.0-liter engine – it usually takes half an hour of labor to replace the sensors.
-A GDP replacement sensor is about $19 which makes a total job cost of about $69.
+A GDP replacement sensor costs about $36 which would make the replacement cost about $110.

 - 2013 Journey 3.6-liter engine – the labor time for sensor replacement is 0.6 of an hour.
-An OE Mopar sensor can be purchased at around $39 and a Standard replacement sensor is about $18.
-Job completion would cost around $99 using factory parts and about $78 using an aftermarket sensor.
+An OE Mopar sensor costs about $54 and a Standard replacement sensor costs about $28.
+This would make the job about $144 using factory parts, and about $118 using aftermarket parts.

 - 2006 Volkswagen Jetta 2.5-liter engine – the estimated labor time for sensor replacement for this vehicle is 0.6 of an hour.
-A factory replacement costs around $45 while an NTK replacement sensor is about $22.
-You would end up paying about $105 using an OE sensor and around $82 with aftermarket parts.
+A factory replacement costs around $60 while an NTK replacement sensor is about $40.
+That would make the job about $150 using OE parts, or about $130 using aftermarket parts.

 - 2010 Toyota Camry with a 2.5-liter engine – the labor time for sensor replacement is 1.6 hours.
-An OE Denso sensor will set you back at around $76 and an ACDelco replacement sensor is about $26.
-The total ECT sensor cost will be about $236 using factory parts or around $186 using an aftermarket sensor.
+An OE Denso sensor costs about $76 and an ACDelco replacement sensor is about $50.
+That would make the job about $316 using OE parts, or about $290 using aftermarket parts.